Page cover

 Bail is the temporary release of a person who would otherwise be in detention, usually with conditions attached to that release.
 Immigration bail in its current form can be viewed as a mechanism for enabling release from administrative detention with conditions attached, designed to ensure contact with the immigration authorities.

-Anyone in detention can apply for bail if they have been in the UK for eight days or more.
+Anyone in detention can apply for bail.
 Legal aid is available for bail applications (read more on What is legal aid and what does it cover?).
-This is provided by contracted firms through the The Legal Aid Agency Detention Duty Advice Scheme in IRCs.
+This is provided by contracted firms through the The Legal Aid Agency Detained Duty Advice Scheme (DDAS) in IRCs.

-The Home Office, namely an immigration officer or by a civil servant acting on behalf of the Secretary of State for the Home Department (without a hearing);
+• Secretary of state bail: Bail is granted by the Home Office, namely an immigration officer or by a civil servant acting on behalf of the Secretary of State (without a hearing, can apply anytime);

-The Immigration Tribunal by an immigration judge of the First-tier Tribunal (Immigration and Asylum Chamber) (with a hearing);
+• First-tier Tribunal bail: by an immigration judge of the First-tier Tribunal (Immigration and Asylum Chamber) (with a hearing, can apply after 8 days since arrival to the UK).

 The High Court can also grant bail as a remedy in an application for Judicial Review.